At Mine, we take data privacy and security very seriously

-- Our office has 24-hour security, cameras, and requires a biometric lock to access.
+- Our office has 24-hour security and requires a biometric lock to access.

 - We have a thorough employee termination/access removal process.

-- All data is encrypted at transit and rest with modern encryption while disabling outdated ciphers/protocols.
-See here.
+- All data is encrypted at rest with AES.
+See more information here.

-- We also contract a reputable third party for annual security audits and penetration tests, in-depth testing for vulnerabilities inside the application, and social engineering drills.
+- Mine contracts a reputable third party for annual security audits and penetration tests, in-depth testing for vulnerabilities inside the application, and social engineering drills.